vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-08-04-july-25-reading-log.md

 ## 5. The Little Prince - 	Antoine de Saint-Exupéry

 The book of my heart.
 The masterpiece of my life.
+To me, the philosophy of love in this book deeply affects my definition of love and more.

+More than love, it's friendship, life and your value.

+Rate: :star::star::star::star::star:

 ## 6. Nhật ký Đặng Thùy Trâm - Đặng Thùy Trâm

-## 7. ??:>
+There is one thing I don't like about this book, is they compare it to "The Diary of a Young Girl".
+I believe this stand out as its own value, of a young petty bourgeoisie, dare to fight, dare to love, dare to dream about communism.
+I didn't read that book yet, but I don't like how they compare them.

+Rate: :star::star::star::star: